0xblackbird/cth/README.md

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!
 Feedback on the tool is appreciated!
 Also, feel free to contribute and make a pull request!
 That's why I choosed for Open Source :)!

+# Disclaimer (PLEASE READ) !!!
+**I made this tool to help me quickly crack hashes for ctfs!
+Please do not use this tool to cause any harm!
+I am not responsible for any misuse or damage made by this tool!**

 # Todo
 - [ ] Add hash detection
 - [ ] Add more hashtypes